oemof/tespy/doc/tespy_modules/networks.rst

 For example, consider a pump: Total mass flow as well as the fluid mass fractions of the mixture entering the pump will be identical at the outlet.
 The pump delivers two mandatory equations.
-If you additionally specify, e. g. the power :math:`P` to be 1000 W, the set of equations will look like this:
+If you additionally specify, e.g. the power :math:`P` to be 1000 W, the set of equations will look like this:

 .. math::